Cyclokitty/arrr_pricer/README.md

 Arrr Pricer
 ===========

-An easy, pirate-themed pricer for ye and your crew to figure out the cost of a job that you run from the terminal command-line.
+An easy, pirate-themed pricer for ye and yer crew to figure out the cost of a job that you run from the terminal command-line.

 ## Get a price: